Chia – Why, What and How?

 Chia seeds and their oil have been found to have high levels of phenolic compounds.
 Phenolic compounds are found in plants and play a role in antioxidant activity.
 Antioxidants are important in the daily diet since they can fight against toxins that cause diseases including cancer, heart disease, and premature aging.

 Chia also holds a high fiber content.
 Fiber has many great health benefits, including decreasing inflammation and lowering cholesterol.
-It continues to be low in the typical American diet, with the average American only getting 12 grams/day (compared to the 25-30 grams/day recommended by the American Dietetic Association for optimal health).
+It continues to be low in the typical American diet, with the average American only getting 12 grams/day (compared to the 25-30 grams/day recommended by the Academy of Nutrition and Dietetics for optimal health).
 Fiber slows the breakdown of foods in your body, which helps moderate the rise of blood sugar after eating a meal.
 There are two types of fiber, soluble and insoluble fiber, and both have their own health benefits.
 Soluble fiber helps bind fecal contents in your gut that can reduce cholesterol.
 Insoluble fiber helps you have regular bowel movements.
 The recommended ratio of insoluble fiber to soluble fiber is 3 to 1.
 Chia seeds have an even mixture of both soluble and insoluble fiber.

 - Trace Vitamins and Minerals